coding-laura/coding-laura.github.io/_posts/2021-12-27-my-automation-learning-path.md

 ## The Book
 The book showcases Ansible and how to use it to manage and operate Cisco IOS and NXOS devices.

 I learned the folder structure I needed for my code.
 I learned that there were certain "modules" included on Ansible by default, such as what I needed, NXOS.
 I learned the file structure for an inventory file - which lists the target devices you want to apply config changes to.
 I learned how to group single device configs vs. group device configs.
-I learned how to format a playbook! what are tasks!
+I learned how to format a playbook! what tasks are!

 This book had a solution to the problem I had, how to get started!